A Knowledgeable Lawyer Defending You Against DUI Charges

 If it is not possible to dismiss the case, you may be eligible for a diversion program.
 After fulfillment of program obligations such as counseling, alcohol rehabilitation, fine payment and performing community service, your case will be dismissed.

-DUI convictions in Kansas involve a "lifetime look back."
-If you got a DUI when you were 21 and at age 60 are charged with a second DUI, your first DUI will be taken into account during charging and sentencing of the second DUI.
+DUI convictions in Kansas involve looking back on your record as far back as July, 1, 2001.
+If you got a DUI ten years ago and then tomorrow you are charged with a second DUI, your first DUI will be taken into account during charging and sentencing of the second DUI.

 You are presumed innocent in any repeat DUI charge.
 The prosecution must prove prior DUIs.
 Obtaining these records is often difficult and I will challenge them every step of the way.